Riib11/Escaigne/README.md

 `Function f x1 ... xn := e` binds `f` to a function with parameters `x1, ..., xn` and evaluates to `e`.

-`Operation a • b := e` binds `•` to a function with parameters `a, b` and evaluates to `e`.
-Additionally, `•` is marked as an infixed operator.

-`Symbolic Value n`, `Symbolic Function f #`, and `Symbolic Operation •` bind their names to the appropriate type of value, which is marked as symbolic.
+`Symbolic Value n` and `Symbolic Function f #` bind their names to the appropriate type of value, which is marked as symbolic.
 A symbolic value cannot be reduced, and persists in the output.
 Symbolic values are automatically assumed to extend equality, but no other properties.
 Symbolic values are useful for forcing a certain representations - making explicit kinds of abstractions about the output sequence.

 `Table t` declares a new table that can store values.
 Notably, these values persist during the evaluation of the generator over many entries of the sequence.
 This construct is useful for taking advantage of a dynamic-programming approach to computing some sequences (e.g. the Fibbonacci sequence).